AliceO2Group/QualityControl/doc/Advanced.md

         "active": "true",
         "critical": "false",     "": "if false the task is allowed to die without stopping the workflow, default: true",
 ```
-By default, they are critical.
+By default, they are critical meaning that their failure will stop the run.
+If they are not critical, they will be `expendable` and will not stop the run if they die.

 ## QC with DPL Analysis